dalexscully/readingnotes/class2-readingnotes.md

-# Read: 02 Reflection and Discussion
+# Read: 02 The Coder's Computer

 ## Links and Resources